List of Maratha rulers

-The Maratha rulers, from the early 17th century to the early 18th century, built and ruled the Maratha Empire on the Indian subcontinent.
-It was established by the Chhatrapati (the Maratha king) in 1670s.
-Starting in 1720s, the Peshwa were instrumental in expanding the Maratha Empire to cover large areas of the Indian subcontinent.
-At their empire's greatest extent in the late 17th and early 18th centuries, they controlled much of the Indian subcontinent.
-Peshwas served as subordinates to the Chhatrapati, but later, they became the leaders of the Marathas, and the Chhatrapati was reduced to a nominal ruler.
+The Chhatrapati was the absolute monarch of the Maratha Empire, from the late 17th century to the early 19th century, on the Indian subcontinent, mainly corresponding to the modern countries of India, Pakistan, Afghanistan and Bangladesh.
+Starting in 1720s, the Peshwas were instrumental in expanding the Maratha Empire to cover large areas of the Indian subcontinent.
+Peshwas served as subordinates to the Chhatrapati, but later, they became the generals of the Maratha Army, and the Chhatrapati was reduced to a nominal ruler.
 Their power rapidly dwindled during the 19th century and later Peshwas also were reduced to nominal ruler under various Maratha nobles and later British East India Company.
 The last Peshwa was deposed in 1818.
-The Satara Chhatrapati continued to nominally rule over Satara state till 1848 and Kolhapur Chhatrapati continued to nominally rule over Kolhapur state till 1947.

 Chhatrapatis

 Shivaji and his early descendants

 This is the list of the initial Chhatrapatis.